-5.1.
-Dry the sample to constant mass at a temperature of $230 \pm 9^{\circ}$ F ($110 \pm 5^{\circ}$ C).
+- 5.1.
+Dry the sample to constant mass at a temperature of $230 \pm 9^{\circ}F$ ($110 \pm 5^{\circ}C$).
 Determine the mass of the sample to the nearest 0.1%.
-Record this as the original dry mass.
+Record this as the total original dry mass of sample. - 5.2.

-5.2.
 Place the test sample in the container.
 Add sufficient water to cover the sample, and add wetting agent to the water.
-Agitate the sample with sufficient vigor to result in complete separation of all particles finer than the 75- μ m (No. 200) sieve from the coarser particles, and to bring the fine material into suspension.
+Agitate the sample with sufficient vigor to result in complete separation of all particles finer than the No. 200 (75-μm) sieve from the coarser particles, and to bring the fine material into suspension.
 The use of a large spoon or other similar tool to stir and agitate the aggregate in the wash water has been found satisfactory.
 Immediately pour the wash water containing the suspended and dissolved solids over the nested sieves, as described in Section 3.1. of this test method, arranged with the coarser sieve on top.
 Take care to avoid, as much as feasible, the decantation of coarser particles of the sample.